The Top 7 Reasons Why Having A Business Strategy Is Important & Can Help Your Business Grow

 4. Myopic Thinking

 It is exceptionally common for a business to be operating and "fine" this year, but then one month later has gone into liquidation.
 This is because the business had created a mindset of Myopic Thinking.
-This shortsighted thinking did not account for fluctuates in the market, cash flow, employee turnover, and so much more.
+This shortsighted thinking did not account for fluctuations in the market, cash flow, employee turnover, and so much more.

 One of the most devastating myopic thinking thoughts is when it has been a bad year financially, but everyone believes next year will get better (or worse we achieved the same revenue).
 Without action, without change, it is most likely that next year will be another bad year.
 This can go on for years until the business becomes insolvent.
 If the business does not have an average growth rate across the years that is not higher than the inflation rate, then it is in decline and in trouble ($1 made last year is not worth the same as it this year; this year it's worth 97c).
 A business strategist will see this and devise a business growth strategy to help turn the business around before it is too late.